STH-Science and Tech Honors Courses

-Fall semester of freshman year for students accepted in the Science and Technology Honors Program.
+Fall semester of freshman year.
+First-year Honors Seminar for students accepted in the Science and Technology Honors Program.
 Discussion of basic concepts of scientific methodology will be integrated with analysis of scientific journal articles and use of visual representations to communicate ideas.
 Students learn about research ongoing at UAB through working with a small team to analyze a scientific publication.
 The course will culminate in presentation of a poster representing their analysis of the article.

 STH 201.
 Research Approaches.
 3 Hours.

 Spring semester of freshman year.
 Hands-on experience with research methods.
 Students participate in a lab experience such as biotechnology, engineering, molecular genetics, or chemical analysis in which they learn state-of-the-art techniques used in research laboratories.